-Let a set S of n points (the center of each region) in the plane be given and P and Q be two disjoint subsets of S, of size $\frac{n}{2}$ each, such that all points of P are located to the left of all points of Q. Suppose that the Voronoï diagrams of P and Q are known and denoted by Vor(P) and Vor(Q), respectively.
+Let a set S of n points (the center of each region) in the plane be given and

+P and Q be two disjoint subsets of S, of size $\frac{n}{2}$ each, such that all points of P are located to the left of all points of Q. Suppose that the Voronoi diagrams of P and Q are known and denoted by Vor(P) and Vor(Q), respectively.
 Finally, suppose that Vor(P) and Vor(Q) are each represented by a set of edges distributed evenly over p/2 processors.

-Our merging algorithm implements, on a CGM, the scheme from [13].
-For this we extensively use the multi-point location algorithm, presented in the previous section, in order to build the chain between two Voronoï diagrams (see Figure 3).
-Since the problem is analogous with respect to P or Q, we will describe the details of the merging from only the point of view of P.
+Our merging algorithm follows the scheme described in [12] in which a dividing chain between two Voronoi diagrams is computed (see Figure 4).
+Since the problem is analogous with respect to P or Q, we will describe the details of the merging from only the point of view of P. The following are the main steps of the algorithm.